 Captain Kirk (star – William Shatner)

-William Shatner reflected that this TV break came at an insecure stage of his career and created a sense of crisis wherein he simply had to make it work.
-In other words he was in a mental space where he saw that the success of series was carried, essentially, by the draw of the leading man; that if anything broke “IT” – ie the fragile magical spell of his screen presence – if anything detracted from his pulling power or took him out of his zone, or distracted him from his groove – all of which was delivering for the show at that time – then he and the show along with all his crew-mates would be scuppered.
+William Shatner reflected that this TV break came at an early and insecure stage of his career.
+This moment created a sense of crisis wherein he simply had to make it work.
+In other words he found himself in a mental space in which he saw that the success of series was carried, essentially, by his draw as a leading man.
+The tension in his mind was that if anything broke “IT” – ie the fragile magical spell of his screen presence – if anything detracted from his pulling power, took him out of his zone, or distracted him from his groove – all of which was delivering for the show at that time – then he and the show along with all his crew-mates would be scuppered.

 A mellower space for William Shatner,

 William Shatner’s explanation rings true to me.
 It explains why other long-lived actors such as Kevin Costner, Barbara Streisand, and Dustin Hoffmann have made similar transformations.
 Renownedly difficult to work with when they played lead in their earlier movies.
 Much more fun to work with in their mature years, as character or supporting actors.